-Each student will be required to participate in this online discussion forum.
-This discussion forum question will be accessed from the Course Moodle website.
-The facilitator will post questions relating to the next class topic for discussion.
-Each student will be required to respond to at least one (1) post related to the topic and respond to at least one peer by the end of discussion date.
+Each student will be required to participate in online discussion forum questions throughout the course.
+These discussion forums questions will be accessed from the Course Moodle website.
+The facilitator will post questions relating course concepts for discussion.
+Each student will be required to respond to at least one (1) peer-post related to the topic.
 Responses must be at least 250 words to receive a grade.
-Students will be evaluated according to the Discussion Forum Rubric (2) attached.
+Students will be evaluated according to the Discussion Forum Rubric